2022 Owerko Centre Trainee Awards

 -

-Owerko Centre Training and Education Award
+Owerko Centre Training and Education Grant

-The Owerko Centre Trainee and Education Award provides an opportunity for Owerko Centre graduate students and post-doctoral fellows to obtain further training in new methods and techniques that will enhance their research skills and projects.
+The Owerko Centre Trainee and Education Grant provides an opportunity for Owerko Centre graduate students and post-doctoral fellows to obtain further training in new methods and techniques that will enhance their research skills and projects.
 The training and education opportunities must be external to the University of Calgary, thereby giving recipients access to a broader set of experiences not currently available at the University of Calgary.

 Eligibility: